slimphp/Slim-Website/docs/v4/start/upgrade.md

  * @param ContainerInterface|null Any implementation of a Container
  * @param CallableResolverInterface|null Any implementation of a CallableResolver
  * @param RouteCollectorInterface|null Any implementation of a RouteCollector
- * @param RouteResolverInterface|null Any implementation of a RouteResolverInterface */
+ * @param RouteResolverInterface|null Any implementation of a RouteResolver */
 $app = new App(...);
 ```